postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-https-traffic.md

 In addition to capturing HTTP traffic, you can use the Postman's built-in proxy to inspect HTTPS communication from your Android, iOS, Linux, macOS, and Windows devices.

 You must install the `postman-proxy-ca.crt` certificate on your device to be able to capture secure HTTP traffic.
-First, [set up the proxy in Postman](#example---using-the-postman-proxy) as described above.
+First, [set up the proxy in Postman](/docs/sending-requests/capturing-request-data/capturing-http- requests/).
 Then follow the instructions below to install the required security certificate on the target devices.

 > You can disable or remove the certificate from your device if you no longer need to capture HTTPS requests.